Samsung Galaxy S20+ vs Galaxy Note 9: Worth the Upgrade?

 |Launched at $999

-Samsung will release three different Galaxy S20 models in 2020.
+As we said above, you have three different Galaxy S20 models to choose from to replace your Note 9.
 The smallest and most affordable will be the 6.2-inch Galaxy S20.
-Then, expect a big 6.7-inch Galaxy S20+ and a massive 6.9-inch Galaxy S20 Ultra 5G.
-All three models will come with 5G, although we’re hearing 5G may be optional for the smaller two.
+Then, a big 6.7-inch Galaxy S20+ similar to your Note, followed by a massive 6.9-inch Galaxy S20 Ultra 5G.

 Looking over our specification chart above, you can easily tell that the Galaxy S20+ is a big upgrade in several key areas.
 From the display, twice as many cameras, a bigger battery, and more.
 Not to mention the fancy new 120Hz display, more RAM for improved performance, and the faster charging speeds which actually make a big difference in daily use.